Lakers vs. Clippers odds, prediction, spread, time: 2026 NBA picks for Friday, Feb. 20, from proven model

 The Los Angeles Clippers look to win the season series with the Los Angeles Lakers when they meet in a key NBA Pacific Division matchup on Friday night.
 The Clippers defeated the Denver Nuggets 115-114 on Thursday, while the Lakers are coming off a 124-104 win over the Dallas Mavericks on Feb.
 12. The Clippers (27-28), who have won two in a row, are 13-17 on the road this season.
 The Lakers (33-21), who have won six of 10, are 15-10 on their home court.

 Tipoff from Crypto.com Arena in Los Angeles is set for 10 p.m.
 ET.
-The Lakers lead the all-time series 157-89, but the Clippers have won the last two meetings.
-The Lakers are a 6.5-point favorite in the latest Clippers vs. Lakers odds from DraftKings Sportsbook, while the over/under for total points scored is 223.5.
+The Lakers are 8-point favorites in the latest Clippers vs. Lakers odds from DraftKings Sportsbook, while the over/under for total points scored is 226.5.
 Before making any Lakers vs. Clippers picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

-New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins:
+Bet NBA games with the latest DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins:

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model exited the NBA All-Star break on a sizzling 38-17 roll on top-rated NBA spread picks dating back to last season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.